paradisec-archive/digitising_manuscripts/index.md

   <img width="200" src="images/tripod.GIF">
 </p>

-This page outlines PARADISEC's approach to digitising text materials (papers, books).
-The majority of our fieldnotes, texts, and notebook digitisation is done with high resolution photography, not scanning.
+This page outlines PARADISEC's approach to digitising text materials.
+The majority of our fieldnotes, papers, and notebook digitisation is done with high resolution photography, not scanning.
 Here are some reasons why we choose to use photography rather than scanning:

 * the process is much faster
 * items that are very fragile or have different shapes are easily accomodated with less handling
 * this method will capture very high quality images with correct colour representation
-* the equipment is portable and can be easily set up in most environments, including remote field locations
+* the equipment is portable and can easily be set up in most environments, including remote field locations with tricky power options
 * depending on your equipment choices, this can be the least expensive option, yet will still retain high quality output

 ## Equipment used in this guide